DennisGross/COOL-MC/README.md

 Note that the virtual machine is only for trouble handling and should only be used if the docker container is not executable on your local machine.
 The virtual machine docker container may not be up to date since the Zenodo repository is immutable and need to be updated via the Getting Started instructions.
 Please also make sure that you use the `python` default alias.

-We discuss how to create the docker container, and how to install the tool natively later.
+We discuss how to create the docker container and how to install the tool natively later.

 If you are not familiar with PRISM/Storm, here are some references: